austinpkugler/Easy-LC3-Editor/README.md

 # Easy-LC3-Editor
 ## Description
-The Easy LC 3 Editor was created by Hayden Carroll and Austin Kuglers as a final project for CS-155 at North Idaho College.
+The Easy LC3 Editor was created by Hayden Carroll and Austin Kuglers as a final project for CS-155 at North Idaho College.

 ## Getting Started
 This Project requires Python 3 to be installed and added to PATH.